Rush Limbaugh here on the cutting edge of societal evolution, your bulwark.

 And they're throwing parties at the White House and all that right now.

-But I just I want to I want to take you back to what Reed said in 2006.
+But I just, I want to take you back to what Reed said in 2006.

-I mean, nobody's gonna hear me read this.
+I mean, nobody's going to hear me read this.

 Well, I don't like him today.

-When Bush was in the White House and the Republicans wanted to raise the debt limit for the same reasons the Democrats have been giving.
+When Bush was in the White House and the Republicans wanted to raise the debt limit for the same reasons the Democrats have been giving, well, we got to pay off our bills.

 I mean, we're the leaders of the free world.

-Dingy Harry said, if my Republican friends believe in increasing our debt by almost $800 billion today, and more than three trillion over the last five years is the right thing to do, then they should be upfront about it.
+Dingy Harry said, if my Republican friends believe in increasing our debt by almost $800 billion today and more than $3 trillion over the last five years is the right thing to do, then they should be upfront about it.

 They should explain why they think more debt's good for the economy.